 Social proof is a psychologically powerful marketing tool that speaks to our innate desire to belong to the tribe.
 When we see our friends, peers and idols wearing the latest on-trend brand or using the latest cutting-edge technology, we’re naturally drawn to purchase those items as well.

-For ecommerce marketers looking to increase conversion rates, social proof is a go-to tactic that can help you to:
+For ecommerce marketers looking to increase conversion rates for your ecommerce business, social proof is a go-to tactic that can help you to:

 - Validate customer interests